Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

+It is also worth mentioning that the quadratic 2-Casimirs were studied in \cite{chen:2022}, while \cite{Cirio:2012be} examined solutions of the classical 2-Yang-Baxter equations in the context of \textit{weak} Lie 2-algebras.

 In analogy with the usual Drinfel'd-Jimbo deformation quantization, the data of the classical 2-$r$-matrix is expected to give rise to quantum deformations of \textit{both} the product and the coproduct on $\mathfrak{C}(\mathbb{G})$.
-This deformation is controlled to first order by a pair $r=(r_\mathrm{h} ,r_\mathrm{v})\in\mathfrak{G}_1^{\otimes 2}$ of horizontal and vertical classical $r$-matrices and $r^T$ is its transpose
+This deformation is controlled to first order by the classical 2-$r$-matrix $r\in\mathfrak{G}_1^{\otimes 2}$ and its graded transpose $r^T$,

-By interpreting elements of the Lie 2-algebra $\frak{G}$ as derivations on functions $C(\mathbb{G})$ of $\mathbb{G}$ (see \cite{Chen:2012gz} for more details on this), we can extend it to act on sections of Hermitian vector bundles by the Leibniz rule.
-This allows us to introduce the following combinatorial Poisson brackets of Fock-Rosly type. \begin{definition} Let $k'$ be a formal parameter.
-The \textbf{combinatorial 2-group Fock-Rosly Poisson bracket} on a Hermitian vector bundle $\Gamma_c(H^X)$ over $X=(\mathbb{G}^{\Gamma^2},\mu_{\Gamma^2})$ is
+By interpreting elements of the Lie 2-algebra $\frak{G}$ as derivations on functions $C(\mathbb{G})$ of $\mathbb{G}$ (see \textbf{Proposition \ref{derivationaction}} and \cite{Chen:2012gz} for more details), we can extend it to act on measureable global sections.

+This allows us to introduce the following combinatorial Poisson brackets of Fock-Rosly type. \begin{definition} The \textbf{combinatorial 2-group Fock-Rosly Poisson bracket} on a measureable sheaf $\Gamma_c(H^X)$ over $X=(\mathbb{G}^{\Gamma},\mu_{\Gamma})$ is